sxlxc/Hakyllsite/posts/matroidgirth.md

 has dimension $r$ and is the orthogonal subspace of the circuit space of $M$.
 :::

-What we are finding is the minimum support of vectors in the row space of $A$ such that the support has empty intersection with $T$.
+What we are finding is the minimum support of vectors in the row space of $A$ such that the support has empty intersection with $T$[^2].
 Note that the support of rows in the graph incidence matrix $A(G)$ has interpretation.
 They are exactly $\delta(X)$ where $X$ is the set of vertices for the summand rows.
 Thus we divide the problem into 2 cases.
 Let $B[u]$ be a $t$-dimentional binary label on each vertex.

 1. The row indexed by $\set{v}$ is not in the solution.
 Find the smallest non-empty cut $\delta(X)$ in $G$ such that $\sum_{u\in X}B[u]=\mathbf 0$.
 2. The row indexed by $\set{v}$ is in the solution.
 Now $\sigma$ represents a subset of edges in $G$.
 We want to find a cut $\delta(X)$ such that $\sigma \Delta \delta(X)$ is minimized and non-empty and $\sum_{u\in X}B[u]=\alpha$.